Cadacross

 Cadacross was a Finnish melodic death metal band formed in 1997.
-They went through a major line-up change after their debut album So Pale Is the Light.
+They went through a major line-up change after their debut album, So Pale Is the Light.
 Georg Laakso, guitarist and vocalist, was the only remaining member from the previous lineup.
-By Cadacross' second album Corona Borealis, their sound had become more distinctive and had more in common with such bands as Turisas and other Finnish viking and folk metal bands.
+On Cadacross' second album, Corona Borealis, their sound became more distinctive and resembled such bands as Turisas and other Finnish viking and folk metal bands.

 End of band

-On October 27, 2005, Laakso was incapacitated after a motoring accident that caused injuries to his spinal cord, and brought about the end of Cadacross and the career of Laakso as guitarist for Turisas.
-Since then Georg Laakso has been making music in his home studio.
+On October 27, 2005, Laakso was incapacitated after a motoring accident that injured his spinal cord and brought about the end of Cadacross and Laakso's career as guitarist for Turisas.
+Since then, Laakso has been making music in his home studio.